jamarphi/pen_engine/README.md

     pen::platforms::android::AppLog(const char* yourMessage);

-This can be used for debugging for Android once your application has been built and tested on PC.
+This can be used for Android debugging once your application has been built and tested on PC.

 ---------------------------------------------------------------------------

+#1.8.1.4 - Android Loading

+You can load in assets such as level packs by doing:

+    pen::Asset::Load(std::string file, nullptr);

+The full name should be passed in including any sub directory inside the assets directory.
+For example the file could be levels/level1.txt, or it could be music1.mp3, or sounds/enemy1/sound1.wav.

+You can also load in a directory in assets by doing:

+    pen::Asset::LoadMobileDir(std::string dirPath);

 #1.9 - AI